stefansturlu/FederatedMedical/README.md

 runExperiment.sh and stopLastExperiment.sh can be used for running the script locally or on a virtual machine send write the output to file. runExperimentGPU.sh can be used for running the experiment using the Slurm GPU Cluster from Imperial College Cloud

+## Formatting

+The formatting is done through Python Black, run `python3 -m black --line-length 100 .` to appropriately format the entire directory.

 ## Extending the project

 To experiment with new datasets and models there are a few steps that need to be followed.